top of page

 • Writer's pictureAbby Brenker

-Let’s talk about some of the celebratory traditions.
-The Maypole is a long wooden pole with various decorations, including garlands or painted designs, mostly used in Germanic pagan festivals.
+While Walpurgis Night skews dark, a casting out of evil, May Day skews light, a blessing for the crops and growth of spring.
+One of the classic traditions of May Day, the Maypole is a long wooden pole with various decorations, including garlands or painted designs, mostly used in Germanic pagan festivals.
 Sometimes the Maypole comes with a Maypole dance.
 The exact origins of the Maypole and its related activities isn’t precisely known.
 Some experts think that the Maypole dance specifically may have started as a fertility ritual.

 Other activities include picking wildflowers and, as seen in Midsomer (2019), crowning a May Queen.
 Spring celebrations date back to the Roman Republic (around 509 BCE), with festivals that honored Flora, Dionysus, and Aphrodite.
 Those traditions were adopted by Pagan tribes across Ireland and Scandinavia.